HDR Library Thesis Deposit Procedure

 Exemption is an approval granted to release the candidate from the requirement of having the full or entire copy of the thesis in digital format publicly available in ResearchOnline@JCU.
 The exemption may be in whole or in part, and is normally applied due to intellectual property or technical limitations, for an agreed period normally no longer than 12 months.

-1.3 A completed SUB-FORM-01 HDR Thesis Submission and Release Form must be submitted with the thesis.
+1.1 A completed SUB-FORM-01 HDR Thesis Submission and Release Form must be submittes by the Candidate with the thesis at the point of submission for examination.

-2.1 The full electronic copy will be made available on ResearchOnline@JCU, the JCU Institutional Repository in accordance with the JCU Research Repository Policy.
-The electronic copy is normally an unsecured Portable Document Format (PDF).
+2.1 The full electronic copy will be made available on ResearchOnline@JCU, the JCU Institutional Repository in accordance with the JCU Research Repository Policy in a Portable Document Format (PDF).
+The Library will apply read and print only settings before it goes into public view.

 Dean, Graduate Research